Try "cat diabetes" or "dog being sick"

 3. Third vaccination (if needed): 14–18 weeks old

-Some puppies may need a third injection, particularly those in higher-risk groups (such as black and tan breeds).
+Some puppies may need a third injection, particularly those in higher-risk groups (such as black and tan breeds) or if they had their first vaccination at a young age for early protection.
 Your vet will let you know if your puppy needs this extra dose to give them the best protection.

 4. First booster: 12 months old